WHYAMERICASUCKS.COM

 Port Resolution 2023-08 is not activist rhetoric.
 It is the Port's own record saying the Port Westward rezone had already been remanded by LUBA three times and that the Port was asked to approve a former-client conflict waiver.

 The resolution says Spencer Q. Parsons had previously represented the Port on the rezone, then went to work for Columbia County as its land use lawyer, and the County asked the Port to waive any potential conflict so he could represent the County on the same rezone.
-That is not proof of a crime.
-It is an unmistakable conflict optic in the official file.

 One year later the Port shifted real delay risk off the developer and onto time